IntrospectData/django-kubernetes-manager/README.rst

    :alt: DjangoKubernetesManager

-Django Kubernetes Manager is an ongoing project to wrap the complexity of Kubernetes management in the simplicity of Django Rest Framework.
+Django Kubernetes Manager is an open source project to wrap the complexity of Kubernetes management in the simplicity of Django Rest Framework.

 License
 --------
 This project is license under the MIT license.

 Please see the license dir for dependency licenses.

 Docs
 -------